alexames/progress-and-poverty/Book 2/Chapter 1.md

 brought together,” Mr. Malthus naïvely goes on to say, “will be very striking.”
 And thus (Chap.
 I) he brings them together:

-“Let us call the population of this island eleven millions; and suppose the present produce equal to the easy support of such a number.
-In the first twenty-five years the population would be twenty-two millions, and the food being also doubled, the means of subsistence would be equal to this increase.
-In the next twenty-five years the population would be forty-four millions, and the means of subsistence only equal to the support of thirty-three millions.
-In the next period the population would be equal to eighty-eight millions, and the means of subsistence just equal to the support of half that number.
-And at the conclusion of the first century, the population would be a hundred and seventy-six millions, and the means of subsistence only equal to the support of fifty-five millions; leaving a population of a hundred and twenty-one millions totally unprovided for.
+> Let us call the population of this island eleven millions; and suppose the
+> present produce equal to the easy support of such a number.
+In the first
+> twenty-five years the population would be twenty-two millions, and the food
+> being also doubled, the means of subsistence would be equal to this increase.
+> In the next twenty-five years the population would be forty-four millions, and
+> the means of subsistence only equal to the support of thirty-three millions.
+> In the next period the population would be equal to eighty-eight millions, and
+> the means of subsistence just equal to the support of half that number.
+And at
+> the conclusion of the first century, the population would be a hundred and
+> seventy-six millions, and the means of subsistence only equal to the support
+> of fifty-five millions; leaving a population of a hundred and twenty-one
+> millions totally unprovided for.

-”Taking the whole earth instead of this island, emigration would of course be excluded; and supposing the present population equal to a thousand millions, the human species would increase as the numbers 1, 2, 4, 8, 16, 32, 64, 128, 256, and subsistence as 1, 2, 3, 4, 5, 6, 7, 8, 9.
-In two centuries the population
+> Taking the whole earth instead of this island, emigration would of course be
+> excluded; and supposing the present population equal to a thousand millions,
+> the  human species would increase as the numbers 1, 2, 4, 8, 16, 32, 64, 128,
+> 256, and subsistence as 1, 2, 3, 4, 5, 6, 7, 8, 9.
+In two centuries the
-would be to the means of subsistence as 256 to 9; in three centuries, 4,096 to 13, and in two thousand years the difference would be almost incalculable.“
+> population would be to the means of subsistence as 256 to 9; in three
+> centuries, 4,096 to 13, and in two thousand years the difference would be
+> almost incalculable.

 Such a result is of course prevented by the physical fact that no more people can exist than can find subsistence, and hence Malthus’ conclusion is, that this